-Penny qualified directly to the final from her heat, coming second behind the Russian Galina Samodorova but finishing well clear of the Belgian and the German.
-Her old adversaries Alena Postlova of Czechoslovakia and Renée Camu of France got through from the other heat, with a Dutch sculler getting the fifth slot in the five-lane final via the repechage.
+Penny qualified directly to the final from her heat, coming second behind the Russian Galina Samodorova but finishing well clear of the Belgian and the German at a low rate, according to her team-mate Frances Bigg’s observations at the time.
+Penny’s old adversaries Alena Postlova of Czechoslovakia and Renée Camu of France got through from the other heat, with a Dutch sculler getting the fifth slot in the five-lane final via the repechage.

 Postlova won the final by three seconds from Penny who, in turn, beat Samodorova by 4.2 seconds (the British sculler having probably played a tactical game in the heat in which she only needed to finish in the first two).
 The rest of the GB team watched with pride.
 “It was very exciting,” Zona Howard remembers.
 “We were standing on the balcony so we had a birds eye view and it was lovely!”

 There were no podium ceremonies and the competitors remained in their boats while the medals were hung round their necks.
 However, the flags of the three medallists were then raised on flagpoles as their national anthems were each played in turn from a gramophone record that each country had to bring to the Championships.
 “Of course, we had the most crackly one,” Penny recalls, adding, “But we managed to get it there without breaking it.
 I think that was due to Freddie Page.”

 “I got more drunk than I’ve ever got in my life at the party afterwards,” Penny remembers.
 “Thomi Keller wasn’t helping.
 Every other Western nation, not just GB, was celebrating my silver medal but I was drowning my sorrows because I hadn’t won a gold medal!
 I had alcohol poisoning and really suffered for the next three days.”